Causes of Liver Cancer in Females

 Because these symptoms are often vague or associated with other conditions, it’s crucial to consult a doctor for regular check-ups, especially if you’re at higher risk.

-Several factors increase the risk of developing liver cancer, particularly in females.
+Several factors increase the risk of developing liver cancer, particularly in causes of liver cancer in females.
 These include:

 • Hepatitis B or C infection: Long-term liver infections from these viruses significantly increase the chances of developing liver cancer.